 Ratings of (Non-)Literal Language Usage for Particle Verbs

 Across projects and across languages, we collected ratings of (non-)literal language usage for particle verbs (PVs).
 In the following, we describe the datasets.
-All of them are freely available for education, research and other non-commercial purposes (see links)
+See individual resource links for how to obtain the data.

 - GERMAN-NLIT (Köper and Schulte im Walde, 2016):